ltzone/blog/docs/course/EE357/7_controlplane.md

   >
   >![](./img/04-28-11-28-20.png)

 ### Hierarchical OSPF

+> Basic idea: divide the autonomous domain again into sub domains

 - **two-level hierarchy**: local area, backbone.
   - link-state advertisements only in area
   - each nodes has detailed area topology; only know direction (shortest path) to nets in other areas.